KTH/webtex/README.md

 multiple requests are handled by the servlet container threading up as necessary.

-Since then, also the JavaScripts have been rewritten using jQuery and optimized and very little of the original code is left (mostly css).
+Since then, also the JavaScripts have been rewritten using jQuery and optimized and very little of the original code is left (mostly some css).

 The fact that LaTeX is not run in IPC mode means that we can get rid of the TeX secsty format and the limitations it brings, and use a full LaTeX with